TechyShreyansh/TechySHreyansh/README.md

 </details>

-### Watch my contribution graph get eaten by the snake :snake:
+### Watch my Contribution Graph get Eaten by the Snake:
 <!-- platane/snk works, it just puts it on a new branch -->
 ![Tech-Shreyansh snake gif](https://github.com/techyshreyansh/techyshreyansh/blob/main/Images/github-snake.svg)